Institutional Level - Planning

 The leadership team establishes a working group to align math pathways to programs of study, so that one clear and appropriate pathway is defined for each program.

-DCMP Implementation Guideview full resourceDownloadFile, pp. 10–11
+DCMP Implementation Guideview full resourceView Full ResourceDownloadFile, pp. 10–11

-DCMP Implementation Guideview full resourceDownloadFile, pp. 12–15
+DCMP Implementation Guideview full resourceView Full ResourceDownloadFile, pp. 12–15

 This process will take place over time.
 Beginning early will make it easier to enroll students.